 The non-RoHS directive is a European Union regulation that restricts the use of hazardous substances in electrical and electronic equipment.
 It was introduced in 2002, with the aim of reducing the environmental impact of electronics.
 Devices that are placed on the market after 1 January 2006 must comply with the non-RoHS directive.

-What are the benefits of being RoHS certified?
+What are the benefits of RoHS-Restriction of Hazardous Substances Certification?